Photos of a Hosta Plant's Stages of Growth: From Sprouts to Blooms

 How Long Does It Take for a Hosta to Grow and Bloom?

-This year, I decided to take time to look at it each day to see how much it had grown.
+In 2009, I decided to take time to look at it each day to see how much it actually had grown.
 I took pictures of it daily to be able to compare from the day before.
 On the 7th day, I started to measure a sprout each day.
 From my measurements, I found it grows about 1/2 inch a day.
 It slowed down a little after about the 18th day.
 After 28 to 30 days, it had pretty much reached full growth.
 Keep reading to find out how big it grew!

 While it actually doesn't just grow to full height "overnight," you can see a definite growth spurt each day.
 As the leaves start unfurling, it just gets fuller and fuller!
 It's been fun to watch and document.
 I hope you enjoy seeing it and learning more about this plant.